lifewatch/DEEP-OC-underwater-noise-classification/README.md

 ```
 │
 ├── Dockerfile             <- Describes main steps on integration of DEEPaaS API and
-│                             audio_vessel_classifier application in one Docker image
+│                             audio-vessel-classifier application in one Docker image
 │
 ├── Jenkinsfile            <- Describes basic Jenkins CI/CD pipeline (see .sqa/)
 │